An Efficient Radar Receiver for OFDM-based Joint Radar and Communication Systems: Sensing Performance Enhancement

-Due to the importance of processing sparse data in many areas, several algorithms have been proposed to reduce not only the sample complexity but also the computational complexity of the \gls{FFT}.
+Due to the importance of processing sparse data in many areas, several algorithms have been proposed to reduce not only the sampling complexity but also the computational complexity of \gls{FFT}.
 A detailed study of such algorithms can be found in \cite{4472244,8519339,inbooknearly,6736670}.
 Some of these algorithms can even reach a computational complexity of $\mathcal{O}(K \log K)$ for exactly \mbox{$K$-sparse} signals.
-The basic principle of all \gls{SFT} algorithms is to reduce the signal samples and computational complexity.
-Thus, the significant frequencies in the signal are first localized and then estimated either iteratively or simultaneously.
-However, most of these algorithms are only proposed for one-dimensional signals and their extension to multi-dimensional signals is not straightforward.
+The basic principle of all \gls{SFT} algorithms is to reduce the number of involved signal samples and therefore the computational complexity.
+Thus, the significant frequencies in the signal are first localized and then estimated, either iteratively or simultaneously.
+However, most of these algorithms are only proposed for one-dimensional signals, and the extension of these algorithms to multi-dimensional signals is not straightforward.
 When dealing with multi-dimensional signals, it is required to create a large one-dimensional vector containing the entire signal, then after the processing step, to return to the initial dimensions to determine the index of dominant frequencies.
-To solve many of the drawbacks of the aforementioned techniques, in~\cite{8519339}, Shaogang Wang et al. proposed the~ \mbox{\gls{FPS}-\gls{SFT}}, which is a multidimensional, iterative \gls{SFT} algorithm.
-It processes a multi-dimensional sparse signal with low complexity and small samples in both noise-free and noisy conditions.
-Consequently, since we are working with a highly sparse signal (\mbox{$K\ll N\times M$}), we adapt the \gls{FPS}-\gls{SFT} algorithm to our estimation process in order to reduce the computational complexity.
+To alleviate many of the drawbacks brought by the aforementioned techniques, in~\cite{8519339}, Wang et al. proposed \mbox{\gls{FPS}-\gls{SFT}}, which is a multi-dimensional and iterative \gls{SFT} algorithm.
+It processes a multi-dimensional sparse signal with low complexity and small samples under both noise-free and noisy conditions.
+Consequently, since the signals interested in this paper are highly sparse (\mbox{$K\ll N\times M$}), in this subsection, we take a critical look at \gls{FPS}-\gls{SFT} algorithm in terms of its complexity and accuracy.
 The details of the algorithm can be found in~\cite{8519339}.
+Since \gls{FPS}-\gls{SFT} is iterative and the frequencies recovered in a given iteration are passed to the next iteration, in low \gls{SNR} region, a frequency recovery error caused in a given iteration is carried through the next ones.
+Let us assume that the \gls{FPS}-\gls{SFT} algorithm executes $I$ iterations and $Q$ is the least common multiple of the signal dimensions $N$ and $M$.
+For a general case of 2D signals, each iteration uses $3Q$ samples, since it is required that 3 $Q$-length slices are extracted to decode the two frequency components of a 2D signal in the frequency domain.
+Thus, the sampling complexity of \gls{FPS}-\gls{SFT} is $\mathcal{O}(3IQ) = \mathcal{O}(IQ)$.
+The core processing of \gls{FPS}-\gls{SFT} is the $Q$-point single-dimensional \gls{DFT}, which can be implemented by the \gls{FFT} with the computational complexity of $\mathcal{O}(Q\log Q)$.
+In addition to \gls{FFT}, each iteration needs to evaluate up to $Q$ samples corresponding to different frequencies.
+Hence, the computational complexity of~\gls{FPS}-\gls{SFT} is \mbox{$\mathcal{O}(I(Q\log Q+Q))=\mathcal{O}(IQ\log Q)$}.
+If we let the iteration size $I$ equal $I_{max}$ which is sufficiently large so that \gls{FPS}-\gls{SFT} converges for a given $K$-sparse signal, the sample and the computational complexity of~\gls{FPS}-\gls{SFT} become $\mathcal{O}(Q)$ and $\mathcal{O}(Q\log{}Q)$, respectively.
+For $K=\mathcal{O}(Q)$, \gls{FPS}-\gls{SFT} achieves the lowest sample and computational complexity, i.e., $\mathcal{O}(K)$ and $\mathcal{O}(K\log K)$, respectively, among all considered~\gls{SFT} algorithms~\cite{8519339}.